 “I believe in teamwork.
 A successful life is an awful lot about teamwork.
 You cannot do everything yourself,” she said.

-On top of all this physical exercise, she golfs twice and week and plays soccer.
+On top of all this physical exercise, she golfs twice a week and plays soccer.

 “I live for my soccer games,” she said.